julienlabat/256ART-boilerplate/README.md

+256ART boilerplate code with personal tweaks that include (in dev folder) :
+- p5.js starter code in createArt.js
+- hash functions in index.html to generate random hash on reload, and to get hash from URL query

+# 256ART INITIAL README:

 ## Intro

 This is a 256ART example project.
 Which can be used when starting development on an artseries for the 256ART platform.
 There are two folders **dev** and **release** which will be explained below.
 Each created artwork should retrieve determnistic randomness from a hash send as input to your art script.
 Each artwork should be dimension agnostic.